jessemorris/better_launch/README.md

 The only exception to this is adding ROS2 actions like including regular ROS2 launch files.
 Since these still rely on the ROS2 launch system, they need to be turned into proper ROS2 tasks and passed to the asynchronous event loop.
 Usually a ROS2 launch service sub-process is started immediately the first time a ROS2 action is passed to *better_launch*.
 From then on this process will handle all ROS2 actions asynchronously in the background.

-While the output of this process (and its nodes) is captured and formatted by *better_launch* just like for all other nodes, these cannot be managed individually.
+> While the output of the ROS2 launch service process (and its nodes) is captured and formatted by *better_launch* just like for all other nodes, these cannot be managed individually.

-### Inclding better_launch from ROS2
-It should just work :) I added some magic that detects the LaunchService process and generates a `generate_launch_description` function on the fly that will run your launch function as a ROS2 `OpaqueFunction` action.

 ### Lifecycle nodes